ashtonw7/writing-with-no-purpose/posts/monk.md

 — I guess my primary goal would be pride.
 So I could look in the mirror and see how much cooler I am than the other monks.
 Or maybe that’s vanity?
 I guess I’d do the mohawk for a mix of pride and vanity.

-— You could not have a mohawk.
+— You cannot have a mohawk.

 — It sounds like a lot of rules.
 But I bet it’s worth it.
 Pays pretty well?